Hongmen: Mainland China

-In Mainland China, the Hongmen is known as the Zhi Gong Party (致公党), a political party that participates in the Chinese People's Political Consultative Conference.
-Wan Gang, president of the Zhi Gong Party, is currently the only non-Communist Party minister in the Chinese government.
+In mainland China, the Hongmen is known as the Zhi Gong Party (致公党), a political party that participates in the Chinese People's Political Consultative Conference.
+Jiang Zuojun, chairman of the Zhi Gong Party, is currently the only non-Communist Party minister in the Chinese government.

 Canada

 The Canadian branch was established in 1863 in Barkerville, British Columbia.
 In 1971, Chinese Freemasons National Headquarters of Canada (加拿大洪門民治黨) was incorporated under the Canadian Corporations Act on 31 May 1971, and registered on 22 July 1971.
-The Barkerville headquarter was donated to British Columbia government.
+The Barkerville headquarters were donated to the Government of British Columbia.

 Other

-The Hongmen continues to exist within numerous overseas Chinese communities, albeit with rapidly aging memberships; its main purposes today are to act as fraternities among overseas Chinese, and to participate in charitable activities.
-On 28 July 1992 the Hongmen held their 3rd Worldwide Hongmen Conference in the United States.
-Over 100 worldwide representatives attended for two days of discussion and adopted organizational rules, proclaimed the founding of a worldwide Hongmen association.
+The Hongmen continues to exist within numerous overseas Chinese communities, albeit with rapidly aging memberships.
+Its main purposes today are to act as fraternities among overseas Chinese and to participate in charitable activities.
+On 28 July 1992, the Hongmen held the 3rd Worldwide Hongmen Conference in the United States.
+Over 100 worldwide representatives attended for two days of discussion and adopted organizational rules and proclaimed the founding of a worldwide Hongmen association.
 First session President Li Zhipeng announced the construction of the Hongmen headquarters in Honolulu.